caltechlibrary/eprints2bags/README.md

 ✍︎ History
 --------

-In 2018, [Betsy Coles](https://github.com/betsycoles) wrote a set of Perl scripts and described a workflow for bagging content from Caltech's Eprints-based [Caltech Collection of Open Digital Archives (CODA)](https://libguides.caltech.edu/CODA) server.
+In 2018, [Betsy Coles](https://github.com/betsycoles) wrote a [set of Perl scripts](https://github.com/caltechlibrary/eprints2dpn) and described a workflow for bagging content from Caltech's Eprints-based [Caltech Collection of Open Digital Archives (CODA)](https://libguides.caltech.edu/CODA) server.
 The original code is still available in this repository in the [historical](historical) subdirectory.
-In late 2018, Mike Hucka sought to expand the functionality of the original _eprints2dpn_ tools and generalize them in anticipation of having to stop using DPN because on 2018-12-04, DPN announced they were shutting down.
-Thus was born _eprints2bag_.
+In late 2018, Mike Hucka sought to expand the functionality of the original tools and generalize them in anticipation of having to stop using DPN because on 2018-12-04, DPN announced they were shutting down.
+Thus was born _eprints2bags_.

 ☺︎ Acknowledgments
 -----------------------

-The [vector artwork](https://thenounproject.com/search/?q=bag&i=1002779) of a bag used as a logo for Eprints2bag was created by [StoneHub](https://thenounproject.com/stonehub/) from the Noun Project.
+The [vector artwork](https://thenounproject.com/search/?q=bag&i=1002779) of a bag used as a logo for Eprints2bags was created by [StoneHub](https://thenounproject.com/stonehub/) from the Noun Project.
 It is licensed under the Creative Commons [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.

-Eprints2bag makes use of numerous open-source packages, without which it would have been effectively impossible to develop Turf with the resources we had.
+Eprints2bags makes use of numerous open-source packages, without which it would have been effectively impossible to develop Turf with the resources we had.
 We want to acknowledge this debt.
 In alphabetical order, the packages are:

 * [colorama](https://github.com/tartley/colorama) &ndash; makes ANSI escape character sequences work under MS Windows terminals
 * [halo](https://github.com/ManrajGrover/halo) &ndash; busy-spinners for Python command-line programs